10 Simple & Effective Home Remedies for Fleas on Cats

 - Spray your cat once daily while it is affected by fleas.

-Treating your cat with the assistance of home remedies for fleas on cats can be an easy, yet powerful way to rid your cat and your home of fleas.
+Treating your cat with the assistance of these remedies can be an easy, yet powerful way to rid your cat and your home of fleas.

 Using these remedies will provide gentle and natural ways of killing and preventing fleas without the use of harsh, irritating chemicals.
-All in all, these home remedies for fleas on cats are made specifically for cats so you can be assured they are safe while at the same time highly effective.
+All in all, these home remedies are made specifically for cats so you can be assured they are safe while at the same time highly effective.